MCZbase/MCZbase/documentation/README.md

 Use `<h1 class=”h3”>` **not** `<h1 style=”font-size: medium;”>`

-See: Styling Pages [In Progress] for details on which bootstrap classes to use where.
+See: [Styling Pages - In Progress](#styling-pages-in-progress) for details on which bootstrap classes to use where.

 Avoid using inline styling whenever possible, except in early development and testing.